3D Gallery Tour for Mirrors / Mirages

 Troika is a collaborative contemporary art practice formed by Eva Rucki (b.
 1976, Germany), Conny Freyer (b.
 1976, Germany) and Sebastien Noel (b.
 1977, France) in 2003.

-Troika’s work is part of the permanent collections of the Victoria & Albert Museum London, The Art Institute of Chicago, MoMA New York and the Israel Museum.
+Troika’s work is part of the permanent collections of Centre Pompidou, Paris; M+, Hong Kong; The Victoria & Albert Museum, London; The Art Institute of Chicago, MoMA, New York; Jumex Collection, Mexico City; and the Israel Museum.
 In 2010, Troika was commissioned by the Foreign and Commonwealth Office to produce three site-specific installations for the UK Pavilion, designed by Heatherwick Studio, at the Shanghai Expo.
 In 2014 Troika was selected to present their work ‘Dark Matter’ at Unlimited, Art Basel.

 Eva Rucki, Conny Freyer and Sebastien Noel live and work in London.